BotBuilderCommunity/botbuilder-community-dotnet/samples/Slack Adapter Sample/README.md

 Run the bot from a terminal or from Visual Studio:

-  A) From a terminal, navigate to `samples/csharp_dotnetcore/60.slack-adapter`
+  A) From a terminal, navigate to `botbuilder-community-dotnet/samples/Slack Adapter Sample`

   ```bash
   # run the bot